lethain/staff-eng/src/markdown/stories/dmitry-petrashko.md

 **Location:** I came to the US from Switzerland to join Stripe.
 I came to Switzerland from Russia to join one of the best PhD programs in Computer Science.
 I came to Russia to join one of the best ex-USSR universities from Ukraine.
 In each of these relocations, I feel, I played geographical arbitrage: I was looking to escape the place where I was among the best to the place where I’d be average.
 In some of them, I think I wasn’t the prime candidate.
 By joining the people there and learning from them, I grew a lot.
 It’s hard for me to tell if US vs EU is a better location career-wise, but I can definitely tell from my experience that changing locations helped me grow a lot.

-**_There is a popular idea that becoming a Staff Engineer requires completing a “Staff Project.”
+**_There is a popular idea that becoming a Staff engineer requires completing a “Staff Project.”
 Did you have a Staff Project, and if so what was it?_**

 It's a very hard question for me to answer in retrospect.
 This is because: as far as I know, Sorbet was big enough to be my Staff engineer project, BUT with Nelson and Paul being there and us working closely and very fast with each other, it was very hard to attribute success of the project to specific individuals rather than the whole team.